 The kungsleden trail (kings trail): Where is it?
 What is it?

 The Kungsleden (or kings trail in english) is actually a hiking route of about 440 km between Abisko and Hemavan in Swedish Lapland.
 This trek crosses one of the least populated regions in Europe, passing through large wilderness areas but also the highest mountains in Sweden.
-The trek passes north of the Arctic Circle, which also makes it an ideal place to see the Northern Lights (cross your fingers) and the midnight sun in the middle of summer.
+The trek passes north of the Arctic Circle, which also makes it an ideal place to see the Northern Lights (finger crossed) and the midnight sun in the middle of summer.
 It’s already making it quite attractive, isn’t it?

 In our case, we will focus on the northern part, the 100-110 km between Nikkaluokta and Abisko for several reasons: